BhaveshNikam09/Statistics/README.md

 #### 2. Statistical Tests

 1.Z-Test:

    Hypothesis testing for population mean when variance is known.

 2.T-Test:

    Hypothesis testing for population mean when variance is unknown.

 3.Chi-Square Test:

    Used for categorical data and testing relationships between variables.

 4.ANOVA:

    Analysis of variance to compare means across multiple groups.

 #### Explanation of use cases and Python examples for implementation.
-3. Descriptive Statistics
+### 3.Descriptive Statistics

-1.Measures of Central Tendency:
+#### 1.Measures of Central Tendency:

 Mean, Median, Mode

-2.Measures of Spread:
+#### 2.Measures of Spread:

 Variance, Standard Deviation, Range

-3.Interquartile Range (IQR):
+#### 3.Interquartile Range (IQR):

 Explanation of detecting outliers using

-lower fence=Q1−1.5×IQR
+1.lower fence=Q1−1.5×IQR

-upper fence=Q3+1.5×IQR.
+2.upper fence=Q3+1.5×IQR.

-4. Inferential Statistics
+#### 4.Inferential Statistics

 1.Confidence Intervals

 2.Hypothesis Testing

 3.p-values and significance levels